The 17 Most Significant Animes in the United States

 17. Neon Genesis Evangelion

 While probably the one with the least amount of recognition to non-otakus in the west on this list, I still thought it was worth a mention because of how significant it's popularity is with otakus, as well as the level of merchandise produced by Gainax of the characters in this show in Japan.
 Personally, I find it weird that this happened.
-After all, Neon Genesis Evangelion show about 14 year-olds losing their minds and sinking into abject depression, while corrupt adults manipulate things to bring about the destruction of all mankind.
+After all, Neon Genesis Evangelion is a show about 14 year-olds losing their minds and sinking into abject depression, while corrupt adults manipulate things to bring about the destruction of all mankind.

 I don't like how this show is then depicted as cute or sexy for the purposes of merchandising, when in reality it's gross, violent, disturbing, and pessimistic.
 They also made a manga of it (Angelic Days) that dumbed it down and took out the psychological drama that was in the original series.
 And then there's the Rebuild movies, which basically take all the depression, angst, bitterness, philosophical interest, teenage sexuality, and everything else that made Evangelion unique, and turn it into another mindless action shounen.
 Isn't it great what money can do to art?